SriramBms/PersonalSite1.0/_posts/2015-02-13-building-sdk.md

 ---

 Building the SDK.

-In the source folder,
+In the root folder,

 `. build/envsetup.sh`<br>